wojtekk/gatsby-starter-docs/README.md

 ### New Features

 * Basic UI
+* Mobile responsive.
 * Styled Components CSS w/ ThemeProvider for easy cross-site UI changes.
 * Custom code-highlight theme
 * React Icons
 * Configured to auto generate documentation 'Table of Contents' - you just need to follow the file frontmatter conventions in the 'lessons' folder.
 * You can also have blog posts.
+* Mobile Responsive

 ### Updates

-* December 23, 2017 - The 'Docs' page is now mobile responsive.
+* December 23, 2017 - The 'Docs' page is now mobile responsive. **This was a hotfix**, and it needs to be improved upon.

 ### These are the features from [Gatsby Advanced Starter](https://github.com/Vagr9K/gatsby-advanced-starter), which remain:

 * Blazing fast loading times thanks to pre-rendered HTML and automatic chunk loading of JS files
 * Separate components for everything
 * High configurability: